araobp/nlan/README.md

 ##Declarative state representation
 See [ptn.yaml](nlan/etc/ptn.yaml) as a declarative state representation of simulated Packet Transport Network.

-##Preparations
+#Development environment setup

+##Building Golang and protobuf for 32bit Linux
-I use a very old PC with a 32bit CPU, so I need to build 32bit binary from source codes:
+I use a very old PC with a 32bit CPU at home, so I need to build 32bit binary from source codes:
 - Go lang installation: https://golang.org/dl/
 - Protobuf build and installation: https://github.com/google/protobuf/blob/master/INSTALL.txt
 ```